OpenEugene/fist-to-five-slack-emoji/README.md

 PROPOSAL: We use fist-to-5 consensus-based decision making.
 ---

-Template from Code for Boston - feel free to copy!
+Template from Code for Boston - feel free to copy this and/or the [google doc](https://docs.google.com/document/d/1mZBqXzEoA9dFPnqJFbQydKX4BZ9s5-zRrzAdWUtarP8/edit?usp=sharing)!

 Repo and Markdown version from OpenEugene - MIT Lincese!

+**NOTE:** Each main heading is intended to be included as a section in **every** proposal.

 Why
 ===